JWST Observing Overheads and Time Accounting Overview

 - Different instrument templates are used, and separate observations are required (which is automatically a new visit).

-- For each target in the observation (supports target groups)
+- For each target in the observation (only more than one if the target is specified as a target group)...

 - Generate the pointing information for the visit (to be passed downstream to scheduling).